sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 of Sourcegraph have access to most repositories.
 This is a fairly highly validated assumption, and matches the premise of Sourcegraph to begin with (that you can search across all repos).
 This may not be suitable for Sourcegraph installations with highly controlled repository permissions, and may need revisiting.

+### Storage Format
+The code insights time series are currently stored entirely within Postgres.

+As a design, insight data is stored as a full vector of match results per unique time point.
+This means that for some time `T`, all of the unique timeseries that fall under one insight series can be aggregated to form the total result.
+Given that the processing system will execute every query at-least once, the possiblity of duplicates exist within a unique timeseries.
+A simple deduplication is performed at query time.

+Read more about the [history](https://github.com/sourcegraph/sourcegraph/issues/23690) of this format.

 ## Debugging

 This being a pretty complex and slow-moving system, debugging can be tricky.
 This is definitely one area we need to improve especially from a user experience point of view ([#18964](https://github.com/sourcegraph/sourcegraph/issues/18964)) and general customer debugging point of view ([#18399](https://github.com/sourcegraph/sourcegraph/issues/18399)).